 Gallagher received his Ph.D. in physics at the University of Pittsburgh and a bachelor's degree in physics and philosophy from Benedictine College.

-Ms. Alison Germak Gatchev is the Director of Corporate Development in the Small & Medium Enterprise Finance department at the Overseas Private Investment Corporation (OPIC), the primary agency of the U.S. Government tasked with facilitating U.S. private investment into emerging markets.
-In this role, Ms. Gatchev is responsible for counseling U.S. companies seeking financing, evaluating investment proposals, and developing new business opportunities for the Agency.
-Ms. Gatchev is also responsible for leading her department's outreach efforts to the U.S. business community and cultivating relationships with key federal and local partners.
-From 2004 to 2010, Ms. Gatchev served as a Public Affairs Specialist in OPIC's Office of External Affairs designing and implementing communication and outreach campaigns for which she won several awards.
-Ms. Gatchev is a frequent speaker and contributor at conferences on international business and development.
+Ms. Alison Germak is the Director of Corporate Development in the Small & Medium Enterprise Finance department at the Overseas Private Investment Corporation (OPIC), the primary agency of the U.S. Government tasked with facilitating U.S. private investment into emerging markets.
+In this role, Ms. Germak is responsible for counseling U.S. companies seeking financing, evaluating investment proposals, and developing new business opportunities for the Agency.
+Ms. Germak is also responsible for leading her department's outreach efforts to the U.S. business community and cultivating relationships with key federal and local partners.
+From 2004 to 2010, Ms. Germak served as a Public Affairs Specialist in OPIC's Office of External Affairs designing and implementing communication and outreach campaigns for which she won several awards.
+Ms. Germak is a frequent speaker and contributor at conferences on international business and development.

 In July 1990, Richard Ginsburg joined the SBA as a business development specialist in the Office of Entrepreneurial Development.
 He is a former small business operator (women's retail clothing) and bank-marketing officer.
 In his current position, Mr. Ginsburg serves as the Public Affairs Officer for the Office of International Trade and directs the efforts of the Trade Promotion and International Affairs Branch in the Office of International Trade.
 He participates in numerous international trade conferences, seminars and webinars in support of the National Export Initiative and works with small businesses in encouraging them to go global.
 He has been a keynote speaker on economic development at several domestic and international conferences on small business.